We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 Heroin Addiction Treatment Easton, PA

-The Link Between Prescription Opioids and Heroin
+Is There a Link Between Prescription Opioids and Heroin Use?

-Prescription pain medications like OxyContin and Vicodin are opioids and produce similar effects as heroin.
+Prescription pain medications like OxyContin and Vicodin are opioids and produce similar effects to heroin.
 Research suggests that misusing these drugs can open the door to heroin use.
 Data shows that between 4 and 6 percent of people who misuse prescription opioids switch to heroin, and roughly 80 percent of people who use heroin first misused prescription opioids.

 While prescription opioid misuse is just one factor that can lead to heroin addiction, it’s an important one.
 Those who are at-risk for substance use must recognize the potential dangers in taking prescription opioids.
-In these cases, it’s possible that therapy, self-care and alternative medications may be a better treatment approach.
+In these cases, it’s possible that therapy, self-care, and alternative medications may be a better treatment approach.

-Signs and Symptoms of Heroin Addiction
+What Are the Signs and Symptoms of Heroin Addiction?

 Physical symptoms: